heroiclabs/nakama-cpp/README.md

 ### Android

-To build for Android set your `ANDROID_NDK_HOME` environment variable to your NDK before building.

-Your NDK is typically located within your SDK:`<sdk>/ndk/<ndk-version>`

-Our prebuilt libraries target Android NDK 25.1.8937393.

 Android build uses gradle, which requires a JVM installed.

 For example, on a windows machine, open a terminal within the nakama-cpp\android folder and run: